 Impacts, targets and KPIs are discussed/negotiated with the company management ahead of each deal closing.
 The discussion with management allows for the intent to be clearly communicated as well as to permit for geographic /regional considerations to be included.
 Where the nature of the deal allows it, the Portfolio Manager and Deal Team will facilitate the detailed strategy workshop with management of the company in which the ESG and Impact Action Plan will be reviewed, discussed and aligned.

-The Impact and ESG Action Plan and the Portfolio Management Plan are then integrated in the final IC documentation and a dashboard created to monitor advancement of the KPIs.
+The summary of the Impact report, impact score and Impact and ESG Action Plans and the Portfolio Management Plan are then integrated in the final IC documentation and a dashboard created to monitor advancement of the KPIs.

 For each investment the Manager shall seek, as part of a systematic and documented process, to identify and avoid, and if avoidance is not possible, mitigate and manage Environmental, Social and Governance (ESG) risks.
 Where appropriate, the Manager shall engage with the investee to seek its commitment to take action to address potential gaps in current investee systems, processes, and standards, using an approach aligned with good international industry practice.
 As part of portfolio management, the Manager shall monitor investees’ ESG risk and performance, and where appropriate, engage with the investee to address gaps and unexpected events.

 DPI believes that one cannot deliver impact without proper mitigation of ESG risk.
 The principle of “do not harm” is imbedded in ESG work.
 DPI has worked on ESG to a high standard since inception and as mentioned above the DPI team is continuously trained and works together under the guidance of DPI’s Sustainability Manager to achieve this outcome.